 Guitar, Bass, Piano, Electronic Music

-Joined KEYS in early 2016.
+John joined KEYS in early 2016.
 Received his Master’s in Music/Theory Composition from Illinois State University (ISU).
 At ISU, John received a graduate assistantship in electronic music where he built one of the first music studios based on the Apple computer platform.
 In the Fall of 2016, John gathered the necessary equipment and began an electronic music program for KEYS.
-He currently instructs students at Bullard-Havens Technical High School and performs regularly with local music ensembles in Fairfield County, CT.
+He instructed students at Bullard-Havens Technical High School and performed regularly with local music ensembles in Fairfield County, CT.

 Joined the KEYS faculty in 2012 and has been performing and teaching in lower Fairfield County since 1983.
 She studied at the Hartt College of Music and did several years of post-graduate violin studies.
 Ms. Metter performs with the Bridgeport Symphony Orchestra, Ridgefield Symphony Orchestra, Norwalk Symphony Orchestra, and the Connecticut Chamber Orchestra.
 She also maintains a private lesson studio in her home.

 Edita Orlinyte Violin/Viola